questions

 Can we request my child be with a friend?

-There isn’t a spot on the application itself, but you can fill out this rooming request form and we will do our best to accommodate your request.
-Summer Camp Rooming Requests (jotform.com)
+There isn’t a spot on the application itself, but you can contact ocm@salvationarmy.ca and we will do our best to accommodate your request.

 What are your accommodations like?